 8. The Legend of Zelda: The Minish Cap

 The Legend of Zelda: The Minish Cap swapped Link’s iconic green cap for Ezlo, a magical anthropomorphic hat that was also green.
 With Ezlo’s powers, Link could shrink down to the size of the Minish, and explore areas from a very small perspective.
-The mechanic made dungeons, the overworld, and even towns a joy to explore and uncover secrets.
+The mechanic made dungeons, the overworld, and even towns a joy to explore and uncover secrets in this great GBA game.

-Add in Kinstones, which when matched altered a specific part of the world, and The Minish Cap introduced just enough new features to make it feel like an entirely fresh Zelda adventure, complete with wonderful characters, an interesting story, and a reworked version of Hyrule.
+Add in Kinstones, which altered a specific part of the world when matched, and The Minish Cap introduced just enough new features to make it feel like an entirely fresh Zelda adventure, complete with wonderful characters, an interesting story, and a reworked version of Hyrule.
+It’s a game not internally developed at Nintendo, but instead, created by Capcom.

 9. The Legend of Zelda: Oracle of Ages and Oracle of Seasons